 I have used hand painted primers on miniatures in the distant past, but that was never as satisfactory as a spray finish.
-Up until recently I tended to use Vallejo airbrush primer for models and miniatures.
+For one off models I've tended to use Vallejo airbrush primer.
 It has a good finish but it is very time consuming to apply.
 Recently I've been experimenting with rattle can primers as a quicker alternative.

 I've selected a few from Amazon.
 I'm in the UK, so the paint vendors are likely to be different to those found in other countries.